Having the right firearm by your side is essential for successful hunting.

 According to the technical definition, a carbine is a shorter version of a rifle (also called a “long gun”).
 It can be a little confusing, I know.

 One of the most iconic carbines is the classic Winchester.

 We said the same thing about hunting rifles.
 Well, the reason is simple.
 A carbine is a specific type of hunting rifle.
 However, unlike a conventional hunting rifle, a carbine will have a shorter barrel.

 Apart from this notable change, many things stay similar between a carbine and a rifle.
 For instance, you do not have to shift between several types of ammunition, as both carbines and rifles use the same kind of ammo.

 If you are wondering why a carbine exists in the first place, you have to think from the accessibility point of view.
-Due to the shorter design, military personnel and law enforcement entities can use a carbine quite easily.
+Due to the shorter design, military personnel and law enforcement entities that don’t need a full-sized rifle can use a carbine quite easily.

 Due to the improved design, a carbine is more suitable for special-operation soldiers and paratroopers.
-Many governments have also tried to incorporate carbine rifles into the military frontline since they would make it easy for them to move around.
+Many governments (including the US Army) have also tried to incorporate carbine rifles (also called assault rifles) into the military frontline since they would make it easy for them to move around.